-Outset is a pioneering medical technology company reimagining dialysis for patients and health care providers.
+Outset is a pioneering medical technology & software company reimagining dialysis for patients and health care providers.

 Dr. Alvarez serves as Outset’s Chief Technology and Innovation Advisor, and is currently the Chair of Nephrology at the Palo Alto Medical Foundation, Sutter Health.
 Following his doctoral work in biophysics, he worked in the pharmaceutical and device industries.
 A former advisor to the Stanford Biodesign Department, Dr. Alvarez remains committed to the application of industrial continuous quality improvement concepts to the field of nephrology, including transformation of the acute renal failure care model both in the intensive unit and sub-acute hospital settings.
 In this capacity he also serves as a consultant to Satellite Dialysis acute care services.
 In addition, Dr. Alvarez works as a Medical Director for Satellite Dialysis and Wellbound Home Dialysis where he is active on the Medical Policy Committee.
 While maintaining a clinical practice, Dr. Alvarez devotes his time at the Palo Alto Medical Foundation working on integration of clinical services across divisions with the formation of medical service lines and development of shared risk models of payment reform.